Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

 Clint Capela Insights vs. the Celtics

-- This season, Clint Capela has made 5.4 shots from the floor per game, which adds up to 9.6% of his team's total makes.

-- Capela's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.
+- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.

-- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.
+- Giving up 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- The Celtics are the 18th-ranked squad in the NBA, giving up 44.0 rebounds per contest.
+- In terms of assists, the Celtics are ranked second in the NBA, conceding 23.1 per contest.

-- The Celtics allow 23.1 assists per game, second-ranked in the NBA.

 Clint Capela vs. the Celtics